holgerbrandl/kalasim/docs/userguide/docs/component.md

 * `DATA` - The component is non of the _active_ states above.
 Components without a `process` definition are always in this state.

-A component's status is automatically tracked in the status level monitor `component.statusMonitor`.
-Thus, it possible to check how long a component has been in a particuar state with
+A component's status is managed via the property `component.componentState`, and is automatically tracked with a [level monitor](monitors.md#level-monitor) named `component.statusTimeline`.

+The `statusMonitor` can be consumed in different ways.
+It possible to check how long a component has been in a particular state with

 ```kotlin
 val passiveDuration = component.statusMonitor[ComponentState.PASSIVE]
 ```

-It is possible to print a histogram with all the statuses a component has been in with
+Also, it is possible to print a histogram with all the statuses a component has been in with

 ```kotlin
 component.statusMonitor.printHistogram()